terraform-cisco-modules/terraform-intersight-iks/modules/k8s_sysconfig/README.md

 }
 ```

 This module will create the System Configuration policy for IKS.
 This policy can then be used to create IKS clusters.
+In the Intersight UI this is referenced as Type 'Network CIDR'

 These resources are created